 Federal regulation and University policy dictate that students enrolled less than half-time (fewer than six credit hours) are not eligible for federal financial aid (grants and loans) or University Scholarship assistance.
 Students who are eligible for the Federal Pell Grant, however, may receive a prorated amount of this grant with less than half-time enrollment.
 Private student loans are available for students enrolled less than half-time.

 Students who cease to be enrolled on at least a half-time basis will enter their grace period and then repayment on their federal student loans (Perkins and Direct Loans).
 Students may enter repayment for many private loans as well and should contact their private loan lender directly for information.

-The Affordable Care Act is requiring insurance companies to allow all children up to age 26 to remain on their parent's policy, regardless of their enrollment status.
-You will need to contact your parent's insurance company to verify the exact timeline for this change.
+The Affordable Care Act requires insurance companies to allow all children up to age 26 to remain on their parent's policy, regardless of their enrollment status.

 University Health Insurance - All registered Domestic Undergraduate students taking 3 or more credit hours are eligible to enroll in the University of Notre Dame Student Injury and Sickness Plan on a voluntary basis.
-To enroll in the University of Notre Dame Student Injury and Sickness Plan visit www.aetnastudenthealth.com/schools/notredame or call Aetna Student Health at (888) 294-7406.
+To enroll in the University of Notre Dame Student Injury and Sickness Plan, visit Aetna Student Health or call (888) 294-7406.

 Meal Plan/Flex Points